Chocolate Chip Cookie Recipe

 Mix together until smooth, then add the dry ingredients (flour, baking soda, and salt):

-When the flour has *almost* disappeared, add some semisweet chocolate chips:
+When the flour mixture has *almost* disappeared into the dough, add some semisweet chocolate chips:

-Mix a little more, until the flour has been absorbed:
+Mix a little more, until the streaks of flour have been absorbed:

 Use a medium cookie scoop (#40/1.5 tbsp) (affiliate) to scoop mounds of cookie dough onto a Silpat lined baking sheet:

-I tested rolling them into smooth balls in the palms of my hands, and it is MUCH better scooped.
+By the way, I tested rolling the scoops into smooth cookie dough balls in the palms of my hands, and it is MUCH better scooped.

 The little ridges and unevenness here somehow gives it a more even, desirable bake in the oven.

-You can see that the edges are brown, but they look pretty colorless on top:
+You can see that the edges are golden brown, but they look pretty colorless on top:

-You can see here, if you look closely and compare it to the photo above:
+You can see here, if you look closely and compare it to the photo above, that they’ve flattened a little bit:

 I think they are best when enjoyed warm, so dig in!

 Note: I have also tested these as larger cookies, scooped using a large #60 3T scoop (affiliate).
 They need a few more minutes of bake time, but they are also delicious (but I like the #40 size better).
-The larger ones tend to brown more on the edges, if that’s your thing:
+The large cookie scoop cookies tend to brown more on the edges, if that’s your thing:

 Peanut Butter Cookies, Monster Cookies, and Snickerdoodles are some of my other favorite cookies to bake, fresh out of the oven.
 Enjoy!